-These days, media lovers do not want for options in streaming movies and TV series.
-From Netflix to Amazon Prime to Hulu and more, each service offers their unique selling points that attract different subsets of users.
-Perhaps unsurprisingly, a large number of devices have become available over the years to meet needs of the media-hungry masses.
+Media lovers have plenty of options in streaming movies and TV series.
+From Netflix to Amazon Prime to Hulu and more, each service offers its unique selling points that attract different subsets of users.
+Perhaps unsurprisingly, a large number of devices have become available over the years to meet the needs of the media-hungry masses.

 Smart TV’s are everywhere, and allow users to access internet TV streaming services.
 The drawback is the user experience, which is usually cumbersome and unintuitive.
 Internet-enabled DVD players, such as the Sony BDP-S590, offer all-in-one media solutions for playing physical and digital media.
 However, the appeal of digital content is that it eschews physical media, making this device and those like it something of a novelty at best.